talutahelan-star/ispconfig-advanced-jailkit-tools/FULL_TECHNICAL_REFERENCE.md

 * **The Goal:** Refactor the "A" plugin, "Z" plugin, and the bash provisioning script to dynamically adapt to any filesystem configuration.
 This will involve querying ISPConfig's data or utilizing dynamic environment variables rather than hardcoded regex, allowing the extension to function flawlessly even if the sysadmin has customized the website root paths (e.g., `^\/clientsdata\/c\d+\/site\d+$`) or altered shell-user home directories via the ISPConfig UI.

 ### 6.3 Secure Network & User Wrappers (Completing `ps_top_w_uptime`)
 To safely implement `ping`, `traceroute`, `w`, and `who` without compromising the chroot by granting raw `CAP_NET_RAW` capabilities or exposing host user data, we plan to build a client-server socket architecture.
 The jailed user will execute a dummy wrapper script inside the chroot.
-This wrapper will pipe the sanitized arguments over a socket to a root-owned daemon living *outside* the jail, which will safely execute the actual binary and pipe the `stdout` back to the user's terminal.
+This wrapper will pipe the sanitized arguments over a socket to a root-owned daemon living *outside* the jail, which will safely execute the actual binary and pipe the `stdout` (again sanitized, if necessary) back to the user's terminal.